skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 void msleep(uint32_t ms);
 void sys_tick_handler(void);
 ```
-Alternatively you could delcare your functions as static and it would also chill out.
+Alternatively you could declare your functions as static and it would also chill out.

 Save and quit the file, run make, and flash that bad boi using an ST-LINK V2 with: